Presidency of Joseph Estrada: Anti-crime Task Forces

 In 1998, by virtue of Executive Order No. 8, Estrada created the Presidential Anti-Organized Crime Task Force (PAOCTF) to minimize, if not totally eradicate, car theft and worsening kidnapping cases in the country.
 With the help of this task force, the Philippine National Police achieved a record-high trust rating of +53 percent.
 Estrada also created the Philippine Center on Transnational Crime (PCTC) in 1999, with the objective of formulating and implementing a concerted of action of all law enforcement, intelligence and other government agencies for the prevention and control of transnational crime.

-In November 2000, during the Juetenggate scandal of Estrada, high officials of the PAOCTF–Cesar Mancao, Michael Ray Aquino, Glen Dumlao, and PAOCTF chief Panfilo Lacson—were implicated in the murder of publicist Salvador Dacer and his driver Emmanuel Corbito in Cavite.
+In November 2000, during the Juetenggate scandal of Estrada, high officials of the PAOCTF–Cezar Mancao, Michael Ray Aquino, Glen Dumlao, and PAOCTF chief Panfilo Lacson—were implicated in the murder of publicist Salvador Dacer and his driver Emmanuel Corbito in Cavite.
 Dacer at that time was accused to be behind a black propaganda against Estrada–a charge Dacer denied.